 Reproductive Justice is the human right to maintain personal bodily autonomy, to have children, to not have children, and to parent the children we have in safe and sustainable communities.
 A critical theoretical framework, reproductive justice moves beyond the abortion "choice" debates, encompassing a wide range of issues impacting the reproductive lives of marginalized people, including access to contraception, comprehensive and culturally informed sex education, prevention and treatment for STIs, birth methods and outcomes, foster care and adoption, health care, adequate prenatal and pregnancy care, adequate wages, physical and mental well-being, and safe homes.
 This class takes an interdisciplinary feminist approach to investigate the history and contemporary politics of reproduction beyond a "pro-life" versus "pro-choice" dichotomy.
 Reproductive justice is an act of health and wellbeing because it recognizes that a person's ability to make informed decisions about their body, sexuality, and reproduction is essential for their overall well-being.
-It addresses the systemic inequalities that can prevent individuals from accessing essential reproductive health.
+It addresses the systemic inequalities that can prevent individuals from accessing essential reproductive health services and support, ultimately impacting their physical, mental, and social health.